 1. Medical Evaluation of Gynecomastia

-Gynecomastia can be caused by hormonal imbalances, obesity, use of certain medications, or other underlying health conditions.
+Gynecomastia can be caused by hormonal imbalances, obesity, the use of certain medications, or other underlying health conditions.
 A thorough medical evaluation is necessary to determine the cause of gynecomastia.
 Surgery is typically recommended only after other causes have been ruled out or adequately treated.

 2. Stable Weight

 Candidates should be at or near their ideal body weight.
-However, weight stability is essential. because significant weight fluctuations can affect the results of the surgery.
+However, weight stability is essential.
+Because significant weight fluctuations can affect the results of the surgery.

 3. Physical Health